Credit: Lev Radin/Shutterstock via Poynter.org

 I’ll be honest.

-When I first read that former Axios reporter Alexi McCammond had backed out of becoming the next editor-in-chief of Teen Vogue due to past anti-Asian and anti-gay social media posts, I was immediately struck not by her tweets but by how young she was.
-At 27, McCammond would have been younger than her predecessor, Lindsay Peoples Wagner, who made history as Teen Vogue’s youngest appointed editor-in-chief at the age of 29.
+When I first read that former Axios reporter Alexi McCammond of becoming the next editor-in-chief of Teen Vogue due to past anti-Asian and anti-gay social media posts, I was immediately struck not by her tweets but by how young she was.
+At 27, McCammond would have been younger than her predecessor, Lindsay Peoples Wagner, as Teen Vogue’s youngest appointed editor-in-chief at the age of 29.
 And among chief editors at other Condé Nast publications, McCammond would have been the least experienced.
-Samantha Barry, the current editor-in-chief for Glamour, was an executive producer for CNN prior to taking her new role.
-Vanity Fair’s Radhika Jones was previously a managing editor at The New York Times and Time magazine.
-And GQ’s Will Welch has been rising up the ranks through the publication since 2007.
+Samantha Barry, the current editor-in-chief for Glamour, was an prior to taking her new role.
+Vanity Fair’s Radhika Jones was at The New York Times and Time magazine.
+And GQ’s Will Welch has been through the publication since 2007.

 --